KSAH-42/RabbitOM/README.md

 ~~~~

-and run by executing the following command (if no yaml is specified, the application will just display communication info).
+and run by executing the following command (take about the path it may be incorrect)

 ~~~~
-RabbitOM.NodeShell.exe rtsp://admin:camera123@127.0.0.1/toy.mp4 -s my-client-handler.yml
+rtsp://admin:camera123@127.0.0.1/toy.mp4 -s ..\..\..\Resources\Configuration\node-workflow.yml
 ~~~~

 # About the next rtsp client (experimental)